Growth of automorphisms of virtually special groups: Growth of general automorphisms

-In this subsection, we isolate the most complicated part of the proof of \Cref{thm:tame}, which mainly has to do with the proof of soundness.
-For this, it is convenient to introduce the following auxiliary concept, which will not be used outside of \Cref{sub:main_step}.
+In this subsection, we isolate the most technical part of the proof of \Cref{thmintro:general_aut}, which mainly has to do with the proof of soundness.
+For this, we introduce the following auxiliary concept.